homebound-team/truss/README.markdown

 Truss's approach is "Tachyons-ish" (or Tailwinds-ish), insofar as having short/cute utility class definitions.

-However, the abbreviations are runtime resolved to object-style CSS-in-JS rules that are then outputted by Emotion (or your CSS-in-JS framework of choice), as if the rules had originally been written long-form.
+However, the abbreviations are runtime resolved to object-style CSS-in-JS rules that are then injected into the DOM by Emotion (or your CSS-in-JS framework of choice), as if the rules had originally been written long-form.

 The benefits of this approach are: